Anush008/fastembed-rs/README.md

 ## 🍕 Features

 - Supports synchronous usage.
 No dependency on Tokio.
-- Uses [@huggingface/tokenizers](https://github.com/huggingface/tokenizers) for blazing-fast encodings.
+- Uses [@huggingface/tokenizers](https://github.com/huggingface/tokenizers) for fast encodings.
-- Supports batch embedddings with parallelism using Rayon.
+- Supports batch embedddings generation with parallelism using [@rayon-rs/rayon](https://github.com/rayon-rs/rayon).

 The default embedding supports "query" and "passage" prefixes for the input text.
 The default model is Flag Embedding, which is top of the [MTEB](https://huggingface.co/spaces/mteb/leaderboard) leaderboard.